IIHF Hall of Fame: Inductees

 Elections to the IIHF Hall of Fame are based on the proposed candidates from national associations, members of the IIHF council, and members of the elections committee.
-There are 261 total inductees as of 2025.
-(Note: There were 253 inductees as of 2024.
-In May 2025, the IIHF will induct six into the player category, one into the builder category, and one into Torriani Award category.)
+There are 269 total inductees as of 2026.
+(Note: 261 IIHF Hall of Fame inductees as of 2025.)
+(Note: Eight additional inductees in 2026; including six into the player category, one into the builder category, and one into Torriani Award category.)

 In 2008, Geraldine Heaney, Angela James, and Cammi Granato became the first three women inducted into the IIHF Hall of Fame.

 As of 2020, Bob Nadin is the only recipient of the Paul Loicq Award to also be inducted into the IIHF Hall of Fame.

 The 2020 induction ceremony was scheduled during the 2020 IIHF World Championship, but was delayed due to the COVID-19 pandemic.
 The IIHF Hall of Fame class of 2020/2022 was inducted during the 2022 IIHF World Championship.

 In December 2022, Sandra Dombrowski was announced as the first female referee to be inducted into the IIHF Hall of Fame.
+In 2026, Zuzana Tomčíková became the first female to receive the Torriani Award.